 4. Public WIFI

 Utilizing public WIFI hotspots still remains one of the most popular ways to get Internet during van life.
-And if you know look, you can often find WIFI locations without having to spend any money.
+And if you know look, you can often find WIFI locations without spending money.
 Below are four of our favorite places when we need access to the Internet.

 Most cafes nowadays provide WIFI with the purchase of a coffee.
 We used to regularly frequent cafes to satiate our Internet needs, but addiction to cafe Internet is a pricey habit.